 A fragrant and delicately spiced Italian plum cake

 Although large, our backyard is certainly not expansive the way our parents’ yard is, a fact that was perhaps lost on our father.
 A few weeks after settling into our new home, we returned to work and during an afternoon call to our parents our mother mentioned that our dad had gone over to the house to drop something off.
 How sweet, we thought.
-They knew how busy we were and decided to let themselves in to bring over supper; maybe a tray of yemista, or husband’s absolute favourite, spaghetti with meat sauce!
+They knew how busy we were and obviously decided to let themselves in to bring over supper; maybe a tray of yemista, or husband’s absolute favourite, spaghetti with meat sauce!
 How lucky that our parents lived close by!

-He shrugged, and said that we could move the tree if we preferred, but that he had planted his present where it was so that it would have the space to grow freely, so that we would be able to see it through our kitchen window while washing the dishes (couldn’t even make that up!), and so that when it was full of ripe Italian plums we would have the space to walk around it to pick the delicious, delectable fruit easily.
+He shrugged and said that we could move the tree if we preferred, but that he had planted his present where it was so that it would have the space to grow freely, so that we would be able to see it through our kitchen window while washing the dishes (couldn’t even make that up!), and so that when it was full of ripe Italian plums we would have the space to walk around it to pick the delicious, delectable fruit easily.
 Against all logic, we understood his logic, and kept the plum tree where we found it.

 As the years passed and our plum tree grew, it obviously took up more and more space.
-Backyard designing, decorating and outdoor activities revolved around that tree, sometimes quite literally.
-Every year we contemplated cutting it down, but whenever we talked about it we would say, …but Ba planted that tree, and we would remember how proud he was to offer what he clearly considered to be the perfect gift.
-And, every spring it flowered so much that we knew it would produce the richest plum harvest – we didn’t have the heart to give that up.
+Backyard designing, decorating, and outdoor activities revolved around that tree, sometimes quite literally.
+Every year we contemplated cutting it down but whenever we talked about it we would say, …but Ba planted that tree, and we would remember how proud he was to offer what he clearly considered to be the perfect gift.
+Every spring it flowered so much that we knew it would produce the richest plum harvest – we didn’t have the heart to give that up.
 That tree was so fruitful (pun totally intended) that we supplied plums to our neighbors by the bagful, we made plum jam, we froze plums to use in smoothies and in baking, and of course, we ate them right off the tree, easily.

 Can we use any plum variety for this cake?

-We think that this cake is most wonderful with Italian plums, sometimes called prune plums.
+We think that this plum cake is most wonderful with Italian plums, sometimes called prune plums.
 These are the plums that grew on our tree (and which still grow on the plum trees in our parents large yard!) and they are in currently in season and wonderful.
 If you can’t find Italian plums you can ask our dad to come over and plant a tree for you, or you can use another variety of small plum.

 Do I peel the plums for this cake?